- How to Get to the Front Turn Signal on a 1999 Pontiac Sunfire

 - How to Change the Brakes on a 2001 Pontiac Sunfire

 - How to Replace the Fan Blower on a 1998 Pontiac Sunfire

 - How to Change Front Brakes on a 2004 Pontiac Vibe

 - How to Replace Front Brakes on 1998 Camry

-- How to Replace the Fuel Regulator in a 2003 Sunfire
+- How to Replace the Alternator on a 1997 Pontiac Sunfire

 In 1998, the Pontiac Sunfire came in two trim levels: SE and GT.
 Within the SE trim level, you could opt for a coupe, sedan or convetrible model, whereas the GT was only offered as a coupe.
 All of these body styles had front ventilated disc brakes and rear drum brakes – yes, even the “high-performance” GT trim level.
 Replacing the front pads on your 1998 Sunfire is something that you can accomplish in your driveway.
 You always want to check and replace your rotors, if needed, when you replace the pads.

 - Floor jack